openequella/openequella.github.io/guides/configure-oE-devEnviron-ubuntu-vm/How-to-install-openEQUELLA-Development-Environment-in-Virtual-Box-Ubuntu-OS.md

 ### <a id="user-content-compile-run" class="anchor" aria-hidden="true" href="#compile-run"></a>Compile and Run openEQUELLA Server

-1. In order to compile you will probably.
-If you don't have enough RAM on your host OS, please bring your max heap config down to 3G ( 3072 via the -mem in **.sbtopts** ).
+1. f you don't have enough RAM on your host OS, please bring your max heap config down to 3072 or even lower to 2048 if sbt fails ( via the -mem in **.sbtopts** ).

-NOTE:  You cannot see **.sbtopts** from the file manager.
-You must access the file from a terminal windows.
+NOTE:  If you cannot cannot see **.sbtopts** from the file manager you can type cntr +H which will reveal hidden files.
+The other options is to access the file from a terminal windows.
 Navigate to the openEquella directory and type the command below.

 ![sbtopts](images/Intellij/04%20sbtopts.png)

-2. Change the value of –mem to 2048 then cntr + o to save changes to the file.
+2. Either way change the value of –mem to 3072 or 2048 then cntr + o to save changes to the file.
 Then cntr + x to close the file.

 ![set mem](images/Intellij/05%20set%20mem.png)